 Starbucks will partner with Norway’s Umoe Restaurant Group AS to open the stores and will increase its locations in airports and train stations, the companies said in a statement yesterday.
 The number of stores to be opened wasn’t disclosed.

 The coffee-shop chain has struggled to boost sales in Europe, a region Chief Financial Officer Troy Alstead said in July was “extremely challenging.”
 Sales at stores open at least 13 months in Europe, the Middle East and Africa were unchanged in the quarter ended July 1, and Seattle-based Starbucks may begin closing some unprofitable locations in the current quarter, Alstead said at the time.

 Chief Executive Officer Howard Schultz has sought to turn around the company’s European business with television advertisements and new drink recipes in order to promote demand as governments impose austerity programs on a weakening economy.

-Starbucks fell (SBUX) 0.8 percent to $50.10 yesterday in New York.
+Starbucks fell (SBUX:US) 0.8 percent to $50.10 yesterday in New York.
 The shares have gained 8.9 percent this year.

 To contact the reporter on this story: James Callan in New York at email@example.com

 To contact the editor responsible for this story: Robin Ajello at firstname.lastname@example.org